TomiJegede/Global-Terrorism-Trends/README.md

 • Excel

-This project provided me with a deeper underst
+This project provided me with a deeper understanding of terrorism data and honed my ability to work with large datasets to generate insights that inform global issues.

+## Let’s Connect!
+I’m excited to continue growing my skills in data analytics and working on more challenging projects.
+If you’d like to discuss any of these projects or explore opportunities in data analytics, feel free to reach out!